jklow/NSFSW-BDDPract5/readme.md

       **Part 1**

       **Register Endpoint**

-      Add the following code for the /register route in userRoutes.js:
+      Modify the following code for the /register route in userRoutes.js:

       router.post("/register", userController.checkUsernameOrEmailExist, bcryptMiddleware.hashPassword, userController.register, jwtMiddleware.generateToken, jwtMiddleware.sendToken);

       Specifications:

       HTTP Method: POST

       Route: /user/register

       Controller Functions:
       bcryptMiddleware.hashPassword:
       This middleware hashes the password provided in the request body using bcrypt and the specified number of salt rounds.
-The hashed password is stored in res.locals.hash for later use. userController.register:
+The hashed password is stored in res.locals.hash for later use.

+      userController.register:
       This function is responsible for handling the registration logic.
 It checks if the required fields (username, email, and password) are provided in the request body.
 It then inserts the new user into the database with the hashed password.
-If the insertion is successful, it stores the user's ID in res.locals for later use. jwtMiddleware.generateToken:
+If the insertion is successful, it stores the user's ID in res.locals for later use.

+      jwtMiddleware.generateToken:
       This middleware generates a JWT token using the user's information stored in res.locals.
-The token is signed using the secret key and configured options. jwtMiddleware.sendToken:
+The token is signed using the secret key and configured options.

+      jwtMiddleware.sendToken:
       This middleware sends the generated JWT token in the response along with a success message.